 If you work on a team, you probably know what it’s like to share Illustrator files.
-And chances are, you fall into one of these two groups of people: The File Messer-Upper You know enough about AI to make edits and modify files.
-But most of the time you hack things together.
-You can’t figure […]
+And chances are, you fall into one of these two groups of people: The File Fixer-Upper… or the File Messer-Upper.
+The File Messer-Upper You know enough about AI to make edits and modify files.
+But most of the time […]

-Last week, hundreds of you told me what you wanted.
+Last week I asked what you’re doing in Illustrator, and hundreds of you responded.
 Turns out, most of you are working on sketching flats and creating repeats.
 Which is why I created my latest videos for you – to give you exactly what you’ve asked for.
-Check out the tutorials below, and if you want to get video answers to your […]
+Check out the tutorials below, and if you want […]

 Tech are tedious – and you’d rather spend time designing than speccing.
 But they’re a requirement to get product made correctly.
 These simple shortcuts will save you hours in Illustrator and Excel